The Cash Flow Myth: What Every Investor Gets Wrong

 Show Notes

 "This property cash flows $300 a month."
 I hear that pitch every week.
-Somebody just bought a rental, did the back-of-napkin math — rent minus mortgage — and announced they're making money.
+Somebody bought a rental, did the back-of-napkin math — rent minus mortgage — and declared they're making money.
 Six months later?
 They're $2,400 in the hole after a busted HVAC and a month of vacancy.

 That $300/month was never real.
-And that gap between paper cash flow and actual cash flow is where more investors go broke than any market crash ever caused.
+And the gap between paper cash flow and actual cash flow is where more investors go broke than any market crash ever caused.

 Gross rent ($1,800) minus mortgage ($1,350) minus insurance ($110) minus taxes ($165) = $175/month profit.